NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

     --response-types token,code
 ```

 Great!
 Our infrastructure is all set up!
-Next it's time to perform the OAuth 2.0
+Next it's time to perform the OAuth2
 Client Credentials Flow.
-For that to work you have to createn an OAuth 2.0
+For that to work you have to createn an OAuth2
 Client that is able to perform this flow.
 For that purpose, you can use the ORY
 Hydra CLI.